-Don’t try to touch the dead rabbit at all; keep yourself at a distance with the dead body.
-Find some hard plastic that can accomodate the size of the rabbit.
+Don’t try to touch the dead rabbit at all; keep yourself at a distance from the dead body.
+First, find some hard plastic that can accommodate the size of the rabbit.
 Then, put the corpse inside the plastic.

-You can also take help with zipper pouches; they are made with hard plastic, and zipper lock will protect the body from revealing out due to any condition.
+You can also take help with zipper pouches; they are made with hard plastic, and a zipper-lock will protect the body from revealing due to any condition.

 Cover your face

 Make sure your face is protected before you approach the dead rabbit.
 Covering your face is as simple as donning a mask or a piece of fabric.
-This will aid in preventing you from breathing the lethal air that the rabbit is releasing.
+This will prevent you from breathing the lethal air released by the rabbit.

-Prior to approaching the dead rabbit, make sure you have a face mask on.
-Aside from that, avoid chatting to the rabbit while you’re standing near it, and bury the corpse as quickly as possible so you don’t waste any time.
+Before approaching the dead rabbit, make sure you have a face mask.
+Aside from that, avoid chatting to the rabbit while you’re standing near it, and bury the corpse as quickly as possible, so you don’t waste any time.

-NOTE: In order to protect yourself from illnesses or parasites, you should take the following measures.
+NOTE: To protect yourself from illnesses or parasites, you should take the following measures.
 This should be completed as fast as possible, with as little debate as possible, and the animal should be buried as soon as possible.

 Wash your hands

-To be on the safe side, make sure you properly wash your hands before and after touching anything.
-The bodies of dead animals may serve as reservoirs for pathogens that can be transmitted to people.
+To be safe, ensure you properly wash your hands before and after touching anything.
+In addition, the bodies of dead animals may serve as reservoirs for pathogens that can be transmitted to people.
 As a result, a few states have laws against touching deceased animals.

 Essential tools you need for the burial

-Then what are you going to do with the dead rabbit you discovered in your yard?
+Then what will you do with the dead rabbit you discovered in your yard?
 Instead of letting someone else deal with the unpleasant task of burying a dead rabbit, why not learn how to do it yourself?

-Instead of calling animal control, just follow the steps outlined below and thoroughly clean your property.
-When you discover a dead rabbit in your yard, though, you must bury it as soon as possible.
+Instead of calling animal control, follow the steps below and thoroughly clean your property.
+When you discover a dead rabbit in your yard, you must bury it as soon as possible.

 Avoid contacting animal control and other hassles by following the procedures outlined below.

-First and foremost, protect your hands by donning a pair of strong material gloves.
-Before getting too close to the rabbit, put on a pair of gloves.
-Afterwards, you may pick up the rabbit’s remains and go in the direction where you want to bury them.
+First and foremost, protect your hands by donning a pair of solid material gloves.
+Then, before getting too close to the rabbit, put on gloves.
+Afterward, you may pick up the rabbit’s remains and go in the direction where you want to bury them.